 The film sets up the lecture scene as if it were an actual university lecture.
 While filmed at Pepperdine University, the auditorium had been rented by the producers and the lecture was not an officially sanctioned event.
 Pepperdine officials confirmed that the audience was made up of paid extras with only "two or three" actual students attending.
 Pepperdine administration claims that their student body, while overwhelmingly Christian (Pepperdine is a private Christian college), accepts evolution and does not accept the concept of Intelligent Design.
 Ironically, Michael Shermer, one of the "Big Science" interviewees in the movie, is a Pepperdine graduate.

-Michael Shermer has described the rather odd circumstances of his interview for the movie "Crossroads" (Expelled's previous title) online and in Scientific American magazine.
-He was asked for his thoughts about firing people for working in intelligent design "a dozen times", but when he asked them for example scenarios and whether they had any other questions about the field, neither Stein nor Mathis was forthcoming.
+Michael Shermer has described the rather odd circumstances of his interview for the movie "Crossroads" (a working title for the film) online and in Scientific American magazine.
+He was asked for his thoughts about firing people for working in intelligent design "a dozen times", but when he asked them for example scenarios and whether they had any other questions about the field, neither Ben Stein nor Mathis was forthcoming.
 During a discussion about Darwin's links to economist Adam Smith, Stein had to leave and sit in the car outside for "twenty minutes", during which time Shermer joked with Mathis about what he could be doing in there.
 When he returned, some hand-held footage was shot, and Stein returned to the subject of firing people once more.
 Shermer describes the experience as "surreal".

-The movie is being promoted by Motive Marketing, who have created several novel initiatives to raise interest in the movie.
-The "Expelled Challenge" will provide schools with $5 to $10 for each "Expelled" ticket stub from the first two weeks of the film's release, up to a maximum of $10,000.
+The movie was promoted by Motive Marketing, who created several novel initiatives to raise interest in the movie.
+The "Expelled Challenge" provided schools with $5 to $10 for each "Expelled" ticket stub from the first two weeks of the film's release, up to a maximum of $10,000.
 To "maximize your school's earning potential" they suggest a "school-wide mandatory field trip".
 "Adopt-A-Theatre" will provide $1000 to the five largest group ticket bookings.
 Anyone who took a group of 25 or more to see the movie could send in for a free Ben Stein "bobblehead" doll.